calvinalvin/redis-tools/docs/atomic-migrate-key-patterns.md

 #### Use this if:
  - redis MIGRATE is not an option because you need to authorize against the target redis instance
+ - if the source redis instance cannot reach the target redis instance, you can use this app by running it from the target instance
  - using BGSAVE and then restoring from the dumped .rdb file is not an option
  - you only want to copy over certain keys based on a pattern match